12 MIN READ

-What's more, once you're immersed in the detail of project planning, it's hard to keep site of the big picture: What are you trying to achieve and why?
+What's more, once you're immersed in the detail of project planning, it's hard to keep sight of the big picture: what are you trying to achieve and why?
 What are the risks and assumptions?
 And how you can tell whether the project is a success once it's implemented?

 The Logical Framework Approach is a useful technique for helping you do these things, thereby making your projects more robust and coherent – and more successful.